Here are some outdoor artificial flower decorating ideas you can

 He did 'Instant Outdoor Artificial Flower Plantings' in minutes, in three areas.

-And here are several colorful multi-hued silk flower clusters set along the perimeter of a shrubbery patch near the driveway.
+And here are several colorful multi-hued silk flower bushes set along the perimeter of a shrubbery patch near the driveway.

 About 8 of these blue silk flower plants were scattered in the central shrubbery bed on the front lawn.